telerik/winforms-docs/ribbonbar/getting-started/creating-a-gallery.md

 ## Gallery properties

-* __MaxColumns__ – the property specifies the number of columns to appear in the gallery in its collapsed view.
+* __MaxColumns__: The property specifies the number of columns to appear in the gallery in its collapsed view.

-* __MaxRows__ – the property sets the number of rows to be shown in the gallery in its collapsed view
+* __MaxRows__: The property sets the number of rows to be shown in the gallery in its collapsed view

-* __MaxDropDownColumns__ – the property assigns the maximum number of columns that may appear in the gallery drop-down
+* __MaxDropDownColumns__: The property assigns the maximum number of columns that may appear in the gallery drop-down

-* __MinDropDownColumns__ – the property sets the minimum number of columns to be displayed in the gallery drop-down
+* __MinDropDownColumns__: The property sets the minimum number of columns to be displayed in the gallery drop-down

 ## Adding Items

 You can add items to the gallery at design-time using the following steps:

-1. Select the RadGalleryElement control.
+1. Select the **RadGalleryElement** control.

-1. Go to the Properties window and navigate to the Items property, then click the ellipsis button
+1. Go to the *Properties* window and navigate to the **Items** property, then click the ellipsis button

-1. In the RadItem Collection Editor, click the Add button and a RadGalleryItem will appear
+1. In the *RadItem Collection Editor*, click the **Add** button and a **RadGalleryItem** will appear

 1. Use the property sheet to set the text and image properties of the newly created RadGalleryItem